LordAizen1/ems/README.md

 - Fun and engaging animations, such as a **wiggling hand emoji** 👋🏼 in the header.

 ### **Responsive Design**
-- The application is fully responsive and works seamlessly on all screen sizes.
+- Works well for larger screens, will work for different screen sizes.

 ---